ifoster01/stripe-webhook-test/README.md

 stripe listen --forward-to localhost:4242/webhook
 ~~~

-Make sure to copy the webhook secret (whsec_...) provided by the CLI and paste it in the .env file.
+Make sure to copy the webhook secret (whsec_...) provided by the CLI and paste it in your .env file.

 Use the CLI to simulate specific events that test your webhook application logic by sending a POST request to your webhook endpoint with a mocked Stripe event object.